belzecue/Terrain3D_wiki/Building-From-Source.md

 Your godot-cpp version probably does not match your engine version.
 At this time, they must match.
 Review the instructions above for switching versions.
 Test the example project in the next question.

 ### How can I make sure godot-cpp is the right version and working?
 You'll find a test project in `godot-cpp/test/`.
-Make sure this test project works with your Godot version first, then come back and try GDExtensionTerrain again.
+Make sure this test project works with your Godot version first, then come back and try Terrain3D again.
   * Build the example plugin in `godot-cpp/test/`.
   * Copy `example.gdextension` and `bin` into the root folder of your project.
   * Run Godot.
 If it crashes, you're on the wrong version, or Godot-cpp has a problem that the maintainers will need to resolve.